-This second year course is designed for students who want advanced course work in Early Childhood Education.
-This experience based class offers students the opportunity to develop leadership qualities by mentoring ECE 1 students.
-Students working in the Reynolds Comnunity Preschool will continue to expand their knowledge by planning and implementing additional curriculum projects and activities.
+This advanced experience based class offers students the opportunity to develop leadership qualitites by mentoring ECE I students.
+While working in the Reynolds Community Preschool students continue to expand their knowledge and skills by planning and implementing curriculum projects and activities.
+Seven college credits may be earned through EOU upon successful course completion.